 - Ensure plenty of fresh air, ventilation and circulation.

-- Do not sleep in your studio without first removing painting materials elsewhere and in particular, be sure to dispose of unused solvents and dirty rags in fireproof and solvent-proof containers.
+- Do not sleep in your studio without first removing painting materials elsewhere.
+In particular, be sure to dispose of unused solvents and dirty rags in fireproof and solvent-proof containers.

 - Store all materials, particularly solvents, tightly capped when not in use.